Educational Resources at the Alexandria Archaeology Museum

 Each program introduces the process of archaeology and then asks students to apply those new skills and knowledge to a specific archaeology site in the city.
 Participants use real tools, research, and artifacts from the Alexandria Archaeology collection to better understand Alexandria’s past.

-The Adventure Lessons, held at the Alexandria Archaeology Museum, are suitable for school groups, scouts, camps, adult and senior groups.
+The Adventure Lessons can be booked as an outreach program or as a field trip visit to the Alexandria Archaeology Museum.
+The programs are suitable for school groups, scouts, camps, adult and senior groups.
 Contact the museum at least two weeks in advance to schedule a lesson.

-Lessons are free to Alexandria City Public School groups, and $3 per person ($40 minimum) for all other groups.
+Lessons are free to Alexandria City Public School groups.
+Field trip programs at the Alexandria Archaeology Museum are $3 per person ($40 minimum per program) for all other groups.
+Contact Archaeology@alexandriava.gov for the fee structure for an outreach program.
 Group leaders can also arrange combined tours with other Alexandria museums and historic properties.

 - The Potter’s Art: Alexandria Stoneware Pottery Designs – Recommended K – 2nd